wazuh/wazuh-documentation/source/cloud-security/gcp/prerequisites/pubsub.rst

 Create a topic
 --------------

 Every publishing application sends messages to topics.
-Wazuh will retrieve the logs from this topic.
-To create it, follow these steps:
+To create a topic, follow these steps.
+Wazuh will retrieve logs from this topic.

 #.
 Go to the **Pub/Sub** service.
 #.
 Click on **CREATE TOPIC**.
 #.
-Establish a **Topic ID** and click on **CREATE**.
+Set a **Topic ID** and click **CREATE**.

 .. note::